LAV III: New Zealand

 In May 2009, two NZLAVs were deployed to support police during the Napier shootings.
 They protected specialist police while retrieving the body of a deceased police officer from outside the offender's residence.
-In November 2009, it was announced that three NZLAVs would be deployed to assist NZSAS operations in Afghanistan and they were up-armoured.
+In November 2009, it was announced that three NZLAVs would be deployed to assist NZSAS operations in Afghanistan, and they were up-armoured to resist IED attacks.
 In 2011, these three LAVs were moved to Bamyan to support the provincial reconstruction team there as they were no longer needed in Kabul due to reduced SAS numbers.
 Five additional LAVs were also flown to Bamyan.
 One was later damaged by a roadside bomb.
 All these LAVs were returned to New Zealand by November 2013.

 In 2011, after the Christchurch earthquake, LAVs from Burnham Camp were deployed to assist police with securing the inner city at night.

 In March 2016, two LAVs were deployed to assist with lifting a siege near Kawerau in the Bay of Plenty after four policemen were shot at and severely injured.

-Originally 105 NZLAVs were ordered, including 95 Infantry Mobility Vehicle (IMV), 7 Light Obstacle Blade Vehicle (LOB) and 3 Recovery Vehicle (LAV-R).
+Originally, 105 NZLAVs were ordered, including 95 Infantry Mobility Vehicles (IMV), 7 Light Obstacle Blade Vehicles (LOB) and 3 Recovery Vehicles (LAV-R).

-In 2003, the New Zealand armed forces purchased 105 LAV (Light Armored Vehicle) from Canada, of which 102 were standard vehicles (LOB is a standard NZLAV with a bulldozer blade attached) and 3 were redesigned for recovery.
+In 2003, the New Zealand armed forces purchased 105 LAV (Light Armored Vehicle) from Canada, of which 102 were standard vehicles (LOB is a standard NZLAV with a bulldozer blade attached), and 3 were redesigned for recovery.

 In 2010, the government said it would look at the possibility of selling 35 LAVs, around a third of the fleet, as being surplus to requirements.
 In 2012, 20 NZLAVs were made available to be sold, and in 2019 this amount was raised to 30.

 On 20 April 2022, the New Zealand Defence Force (NZDF) announced that they had sold 22 NZLAVs to the Chilean Navy.
 After the sale to Chile, NZDF still had 8 NZLAVs in their inventory for sale.
-One NZLAV has been written off after being damaged in Afghanistan and one NZLAV is being used in Canada (source country for NZLAV) as a test vehicle.
+One NZLAV has been written off after being damaged in Afghanistan, and one NZLAV is being used in Canada (the source country for NZLAV) as a test vehicle.
 73 NZLAVs remain in service with the NZDF as of April 2022.